aburnley88/ISTA322/homework/ISTA322Homeworkchp2.md

 * /Home/Index

 10. What does the ViewResult object instruct ASP.NET Core to do?

+The view result is a way of instructing ASP.Net

 11. How does ASP.NET Core know what View is to be called from an action method?

+By calling the view method specifying the view name.

 12. What is the job of an action method?

-13. What is a view model?
+It calls the view.

 Page 1, Revised on July 7, 2020 by Charles Carter